William James (American football): Jacksonville Jaguars

 James was signed by the Jacksonville Jaguars on September 1, 2008.
 The Jacksonville Jaguars released William James on Thursday, June 11, 2009.

 Detroit Lions

 James signed with the Detroit Lions on July 28, 2009.

 San Francisco 49ers

 James was signed by the San Francisco 49ers on May 5, 2010.
 His contract expired at season's end, making him an unrestricted free agent.

 Personal life

 Name change

-Upon signing with the Eagles, James officially dropped the Peterson Jr. from his name.
+In 2006, when he signed with the Eagles, James legally dropped Peterson as his surname, saying only that: "Things happened that have brought simplicity to my life, things that made me change.
+It just made sense at that time to change my name."